Phase Matching for Out-of-Distribution Generalization: Abstract

 \section{Abstract}

-The Fourier transform, serving as an explicit decomposition method for visual signals, has been employed to explain the out-of-distribution generalization behaviors of Convolutional Neural Networks (CNNs).
-Previous studies have indicated that the amplitude spectrum is susceptible to the disturbance caused by distribution shifts.
-On the other hand, the phase spectrum preserves highly-structured spatial information, which is crucial for robust visual representation learning.
-However, the spatial relationships of phase spectrum remain unexplored in previous research.
-In this paper, we aim to clarify the relationships between Domain Generalization (DG) and the frequency components, and explore the spatial relationships of the phase spectrum.
-Specifically, we first introduce a Fourier-based structural causal model which interprets the phase spectrum as semi-causal factors and the amplitude spectrum as non-causal factors.
-Then, we propose Phase Matching (PhaMa) to address DG problems.
-Our method introduces perturbations on the amplitude spectrum and establishes spatial relationships to match the phase components.
-Through experiments on multiple benchmarks, we demonstrate that our proposed method achieves state-of-the-art performance in domain generalization and out-of-distribution robustness tasks.
+The Fourier transform, an explicit decomposition method for visual signals, has been employed to explain the out-of-distribution generalization behaviors of Deep Neural Networks (DNNs).
+Previous studies indicate that the amplitude spectrum is susceptible to the disturbance caused by distribution shifts, whereas the phase spectrum preserves highly-structured spatial information that is crucial for robust visual representation learning.
+Inspired by this insight, this paper is dedicated to clarifying the relationships between Domain Generalization (DG) and the frequency components.
+Specifically, we provide distribution analysis and empirical experiments for the frequency components.
+Based on these observations, we propose a Phase Matching approach, termed PhaMa, to address DG problems.
+To this end, PhaMa introduces perturbations on the amplitude spectrum and establishes spatial relationships to match the phase components with patch contrastive learning.
+Experiments on multiple benchmarks demonstrate that our proposed method achieves state-of-the-art performance in domain generalization and out-of-distribution robustness tasks.
+Beyond vanilla analysis and experiments, we further clarify the relationships between the Fourier components and DG problems by introducing a Fourier-based Structural Causal Model (SCM).